 Not only are travelers changing how they plan their journeys, but also the ways in which they choose to travel.
 Businesses that adjust to the new preferences of their clients have a head start over their competition.

 Having an online presence is more important than ever.
-These digital travel trends highlight the significance of digitalization and digital marketing strategies around the world.
+These digital travel trends 2021 highlight the significance of digitalization and digital marketing strategies around the world – for targeting the Chinese and international tourism market.

 Contact Tenba Group today to skyrocket your business!
 Learn more about marketing and e commerce in China, and digitalization in our blog.
 For example, we reveal the top 4 advantages of relocating abroad with your business, for instance to China to enter this specific market.

-PS: If you are a short-term rental owner outside of China, click here to discover 6 ways to get Chinese guests on Airbnb & Co.
+PS: If you are a short-term rental owner outside of China, click here to discover 6 ways to get Chinese travellers on Airbnb & Co.